Judiciary of Malta: Discipline

 The Constitution of Malta provides for a Committee for Judges and Magistrates which shall consist of three members of the judiciary who are not members of the Commission for the Administration of Justice.
-This sub-committee shall have the power to exercise disciplinary measures on a member of the judiciary who is in breach of the code of ethics for the Members of the Judiciary.
+This sub-committee shall have the power to exercise disciplinary measures on a judiciary member who breaches the code of ethics for the Members of the Judiciary.

 The constitution deals with judicial discipline by establishing a Committee for Judges and Magistrates able to commence proceedings for breach of the provisions of the Code of Ethics (Art.
 101B, introduced in 2016).
 Although only broadly defined, these norms are accompanied by more concrete guidelines.
 Sanctions (warning, fines, suspensions) are meted out by a 3-member Committee for Judges and Magistrates.
 Yet, such committee cannot dismiss a judge or magistrate; dismissal is in the hands of the Commission for the Administration of Justice.
 Impeachment may be based on the grounds of proved inability to perform judiciary functions in office (whether it is infirmity of body or mind or any other cause) or proved misbehavior.